-With the government announcement of its ‘road map out of lockdown’, in England at least, many will be returning, or planning a return, to work within social
+Following the latest government announcements, many businesses will be returning, or planning a return, to work within social distancing guidelines.
+The

-distancing guidelines.
-The types of workplaces now permitted to re-open are sites where health and safety and environmental monitoring are key considerations.
+majority of workplaces now permitted to re-open have health and safety and environmental monitoring as key considerations.

 To ensure the workplace is safe for employees to return, assessments may be needed for various potential risks including gas build-up, air quality, noise,

 accumulation of dust, cleaning and ventilation.

 The Shawcity team is available now to help businesses to deliver site re-openings following shutdowns to help ensure they are fully compliant, especially

 with the relatively short notice permitting them to open their doors to employees again.
 Speed will be of the essence.